 New traders are concerned only with making money.
 They celebrate when their trades are profitable and ignore trades that lose money.
 This is a bad idea.
-The path to becoming a long-term successful trader requires an understanding why the trades lost money.
+The path to becoming a long-term successful trader requires an understanding of why the trades lost money.
 Then it becomes possible to reduce the number of trades that failed.
-In other words, if you buy call or put options, only to see them expire worthlessly, then you should fare better by finding other strategies — other than buying options.
+In other words, if you buy call or put options, only to see them expire worthlessly, then you should fare better by finding other strategies than buying options.

 If we have no special skills when selecting our trades, then we must develop some skills that give us a trading edge.
 With no edge, we can expect to win about half the time.
 When we add in the cost of trading (i.e., commissions) we must do one of two things as traders:

-- Earn a profit well over 50% of the time
+- earn a profit well over 50% of the time;

-- Be certain that we do not lose more money from losing trades than we earn from winning trades.
+- be certain that we do not lose more money from losing trades than we earn from winning trades.

 To meet that goal, we must practice good risk management and be certain that our losses are limited to acceptable levels.
 However, that is not the only thing we can do to achieve success as a trader.
 The way we think—the trader mindset—contributes a great deal to the success or failure of almost every trader.

 The Trader Mindset or the Psychology of Trading

 When I first worked with traders in financial markets on a full-time basis, I was struck by how they responded to losses in their trading.
-Three groups stood out:
+Three groups stood out.

 The first group kept trading after losing, often by increasing their risk-taking.
 They were clearly frustrated with their losses and driven to get the money back.
 They absolutely refused to quit.
 They took losing money as a kind of affront and redoubled their trading efforts.

 The second group was also frustrated with their losses but was determined to not allow those losses to pile up.
 They took breaks in their trading, calmed themselves down, and often stopped trading for the remainder of the day.
 Their goals were to regain emotional equilibrium and not let frustration drive their decision making.

-The third group was also quite frustrated with losses, but those traders stayed at their desks and they stopped trading.
+The third group was also quite frustrated with their losses, but those traders stayed at their desks and they stopped trading.
 Instead, they doggedly tracked down the sources of their poor trading and did not stop in their analyses until they figured out where they had erred.
 Only then did they return to trading.

 Over time, distinct differences in outcomes became evident among the three groups.
 The first group was most prone to blow up, as they doubled down on risk-taking precisely at the times they were trading their worst.
 Frustration, for them, led to reactive and often destructive decision making.

 The second group never blew up, but rarely excelled.
 Their focus on not losing money kept them emotionally controlled but did little to help them learn from their setbacks.
-In other words, they succeeded at coping but not at developing as traders.
+In other words, they succeeded in coping but not at developing as traders.